 If you are on a science or health-related degree, we will not be able to consider an application or transfer request from you.

 If you are on a non-science degree and wish to change direction, it may be possible to consider an application from you if you meet our academic and non-academic entry criteria.
-You should discuss your situation with one of the Admissions Tutors before applying and please note – you will not be eligible for Route 3 entry.
+You should discuss your situation with one of the Admissions Tutors before applying.

 Can I apply to other courses through UCAS whilst studying Clinical Sciences?